muksiddheswar/Reinforcement-Learning-Ensemble/README.md

 We reimplemented their algorithms and obtained the same results for the first maze.
 For the other mazes, our neural network did not converge.
 Possible causes for this non-convergence are discussed in this article.

+* * *
+This branch contains the latest updated code, results and articles describing the findings.